-RHA is continuing its initiative to "Change the Face of Public Housing" by renovating and constructing new units that residents will be proud to call home.
+RHA will continue its initiative to "Change the Face of Public Housing" by renovating and constructing new units that residents will be proud to call home.
+Current projects are the Bond St redevelopment, Edinburgh St redevelopment, and Bronson Court renovations.
 RHA will continue its "Beautification Initiative" for all its public housing developments that will not only enhance curb appeal but the rest of the property as well.
-RHA has been awarded a NYS Preservation Opportunity Program grant to develop plans for the preservation of public housing and is currently working with consultants.
-Strategies are being developed to preserve Harriet Tubman Estates, Lena Gantt, Holland Townhouses, Bay-Zimmer Apts, and scattered sites in the CONEA and Market View Heights neighborhoods.
-Physical needs assessments and environmental testing of other public housing properties is also being performed with the grant funds.
-RHA is advancing the redevelopment of its public housing sites; Federal Street Townhouses/Scattered Sites Rental Assistance Demonstration (RAD) project, Parliament Arms, Fairfield Village and Glenwood/Fernwood.
-These redevelopment projects may increase or decrease the number of available public housing units with the goal of increasing the number of quality affordable housing units.
+RHA has utilized a NYS Preservation Opportunity Program grant award to perform physical needs assessments and environmental testing on most of its public housing and is currently working with consultants to summarize all the data.
+Strategies will be developed to preserve sites such as Harriet Tubman Estates, Lena Gantt, Holland Townhouses, Bay-Zimmer Apts, Lexington Court Apts and scattered sites in the city of Rochester.
+RHA is advancing the preservation and redevelopment of its public housing sites; Federal Street Townhouses/Scattered Sites Rental Assistance Demonstration (RAD) project, Parliament Arms- Fairfield Village RAD project and

+Glenwood gardens RAD project.
+These redevelopment projects may increase or decrease the number of available public housing units with the goal of increasing the number of quality affordable housing units overall.
 RHA has room in its Faircloth limit to add public housing units to its portfolio.
-RHA was awarded Low Income Housing Tax Credits (LIHTC) and other sources of funding to redevelop Federal St. Townhouses/Scattered Sites with construction beginning later this year.
+RHA was awarded Low Income Housing Tax Credits (LIHTC) and other sources of funding to redevelop Federal St. Townhouses/Scattered Sites with construction beginning this spring.
+Funding applications have been submitted for the Parliament-Fairfield RAD project.
 RHA may also issue its own bonds for development activities and acquiring property.
 RHA intends to apply for NYS funding opportunities for development and capital improvement activities.
 RHA will be applying to New York State Housing and Community Renewal's Public Housing Preservation Program (PHP) when the NOFA is available.
 PHP is a partnership among HCR, HUD, Federal Public Housing Authorities (PHAs) outside New York City and collaborating with private for profit and non-profit developers to address the needs of these properties and assist RHA in completing their plans to ensure the long-term sustainability of existing public housing units.
 HCR will coordinate with RHA and HUD to develop and implement a five-year strategy to preserve public housing units, address their need for capital improvements, and ensure their continued affordability.
-RHA intends on using Capital Funds to further its mission of "Changing the Face of Public Housing."
-RHA will identify sites through a physical needs assessment process and prioritize the most strategic use of its Capital Funds to preserve its Public Housing stock.
-Capital Funds may also be used for development activities and will be used to renovate Scattered Site properties and prepare identified properties for homeownership.
-RHA will participate in task forces and initiatives to address the housing quality, homelessness, and emergency housing needs in the community.
+RHA intends to apply for HUD's Choice Neighborhood Initiative (CNI) when the NOFA is announced.
+RHA intends to partner with the City of Rochester on CNI and target the North Inner Loop and surrounding area to include the following Public Housing sites: Holland Townhouses, Lena Gantt Estates, Harriett Tubman Estates and scattered sites.
+This effort will be a larger collaboration with many community stakeholders.

 The RHA Resident Service Department is also working hard to partner with other agencies that can assist our residents in self-sufficiency initiatives and goals.
 Training, employment, and life skills are a focus in the upcoming year.
+RHA's partnership with the City's Financial Empowerment Centers (FEC) has resulted in many RHA residents and program participants enrolling in the program.